tumejh/SecurityEngineering-tumejh/Week2_Banking_and_Payments/README.md

 - How do browsers use certificates for ensuring browsing security?
     - What does the warning in the picture above mean?

+ANSWERS:
+- Digital certificates are yo verify the identity and integrity of websites or organizations on the internet, kinda like an ID.
+    - They ensure the legitimacy and security of the online payments.
+    - VPNs can use them to secure connections.
+- TLS mitigates MitM attacks by encrypting the communications between client and server, making it impossible for TA to intercept the data.
+With encryption it also mitigates evasedropping and data tampering, since it makes the data virtually untouchable during transit.
+- Browsers use certificates by validating website identity and estabilishing secure connections.
+- The picture can mean for example; Expired certificate, A not trusted certificate, mismatch between the domain and certification and revoked certificate.

 **Certificate Authorities**

 Read the following entries on Certificate Authorities and Certificate Transparency and answer questions: